DataKind-DC/red-cross-replication/README.md

 The final product was a Home Fire Risk <a href link="http://www.datakind.org/blog/american-red-cross-and-datakind-team-up-to-prevent-home-fire-deaths-and-injuries">Map</a>.

+## Phase 2 Road Map
+1. Replicate Phase 1 Models
+2. Cross Validation of Phase 1 Predictions with New data
+3. Improve/Update Index and models.
+We have new NFIRS, Red Cross, and ACS data that we would like to incorporate.
+We would like to consider adding new types of data as well such as climate data.
+4. Update the Home Fire Risk Map!

 ## How to Help in Phase 2

 The first step of the Red Cross Phase 2 is to replicate and document  Phase 1 results.
 Phase 1's original GitHub repo is <a href link="https://github.com/DataKind-DC/smoke_alarm_models">here</a>.
 There are six models that the team is working to replicate, if you are interested in helping out on one, the Data Corps contact person is below.